Skip to main content

 MISSION STATEMENT

-The mission of this residency program is to advance the residents’ clinical expertise in diagnosis and management of a broad range of diseases and disorders of the eye, adnexa, and visual system and to promote a commitment to continued professional development.
+This residency program seeks to enhance each residents’ clinical expertise in diagnosis and management of a broad range of diseases and disorders of the eye, adnexa, and visual system while cultivating a passion for continued professional development.

 image 29